NYU-Processor-Design/nyu-processor-design.github.io/src/vip_course_docs/syllabus.md

 - An ability to collaborate effectively with team members and integrate diverse, distributed work into a single cohesive solution
 - An ability to independently research and consider possible solutions to a problem space and present concise recommendations for evaluation

-## Project Structure

-This VIP team does not currently have designated sub-teams.
-A single team-wide meeting will be held weekly at a time determined by participant schedules.

 ## Course Topics

 A short list of topics team members will become familiar with: